SQLtattoo/scriptScroller/README.md

 - **Keyboard Shortcuts** - Full control without touching the mouse
 - **Customizable** - Adjust font size and scrolling speed on the fly
 - **Cross-Platform** - Works on Windows, macOS, and Linux

+---

+## 👨‍💻 For Developers

+Want to contribute or run from source?
+Follow the development setup below.

 ## 🚀 Quick Start (For Developers)